nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 * Priority - Prority will be highlighted in circle with letter L for low, M for medium and H for High.
 * The circle will also be coloured in red, orange and green to differentiate low, medium and high priority respectively.
+* Status of task will be marked using different colour bar in task list:
+* white for incompleted task, green for completed task and red for overdued task.
 * Events - Events such as clicking trigger the listener to select a TaskCard, highlighting the background to show selection.
 * Other Events such as clicking the menubar trigger the listener to select a menubar item, filtering the tasklists accordingly.
 * Filtering - Logic creates a filtered list of ReadOnlyTasks, which is used by TaskListPanel to create TaskCards that populate the panel.